project-koku/koku-metrics-operator/docs/csv-description.md

   ```

 ## Create an Integration
 In a restricted network, the `koku-metrics-operator` cannot automatically create an integration.
 This process must be done manually.
-In the console.redhat.com platform, open the [Integrations menu](https://console.redhat.com/settings/integrations/) to begin adding an OpenShift integration to cost management:
+In the console.redhat.com platform, open the [Integrations menu](https://console.redhat.com/settings/integrations/) to begin adding an OpenShift integration to Cost Management:

 Prerequisites:
 * The cluster identifier which can be found in the KokuMetricsConfig CR, the cluster Overview page, or the cluster Help > About.